skock056/csi4103-lab2/README.md

 ## Exercise 0.5

-This section contains the Mermaid sequence diagram for the single-page representation of the notes app (found at https://studies.cs.helsinki.fi/exampleapp/spa.)
+This section contains the Mermaid sequence diagram for the single-page representation of the notes app (found at https://studies.cs.helsinki.fi/exampleapp/spa).
+Unlike the sequence diagram for the multi-page version of the app, upon adding a new note to the single-page version of the app, the page does not refresh.
+Instead, the new entry gets added directly to the JSON file and is then displayed, producing the following diagram:

 ```mermaid
 sequenceDiagram